aionnetwork/aion-docs/kernel/management/genesis-block.en.md

 ## Mainnet

-Ths following code is the genesis for the current mainnet:
+The following code is the genesis for the current mainnet:

 ```json
 {